EgorBron/SchoolGradesMean/Readme.md

 ## Usage

 At first, [install .NET SDK 7](https://dot.net/install).
-Berify your installation by running `dotnet --version` in your terminal.
+Verify your installation by running `dotnet --version` in your terminal.

 Then download this repository source code.
-If you prefer, use any Git client you prefer.
+If you prefer, use any Git client.

 ### Windows Forms